Sharad Navratri

 - Growing Khetri maintains purity and the blessings of the Goddess Durga in the house.

-- Growing Khetri in suitable quantity is a sign of bringing happiness, prosperity and peace to the house.
+- Growing Khetri in suitable quantity signifies happiness, prosperity, and peace in the house.

 - Growing Khetri is considered auspicious and fruitful from a religious and spiritual point of view.